-GGBS has been launched by Building and Construction Authority ("BCA") which is an agency under the Ministry of National Development, championing the development of an excellent built environment for Singapore.
-The aim of GGBS is to promote environment protection and gracious practices during the construction phase of projects.
-The Group has obtained the following awards that shows the Group has a great environmental consciousness and a professionalism of builder, especially for award in the category "Star" which is the highest category.
-The detail of the certified company is as below:
+GGBS has been launched by the Building and Construction Authority ("BCA") which is an agency under the Ministry of National Development, championing the development of an excellent built environment for Singapore.
+The aim of GGBS is to promote environmental protection and gracious practices during the construction phase of projects.
+The Group has obtained the following awards that show the Group has a great environmental consciousness and a professionalism of builder, especially for award in the category "Star" which is the highest category.
+The details of the certified company are as below: